Goodman-lab/DP4-star/README.md

 the paper **"Towards automatically verifying chemical structures: the powerful combination of <sup>1</sup>H NMR and IR spectroscopy"**.

-This package should be used in conjunction with the data repository available at `apollo link` in order to reproduce the DP4* results.
+This package should be used in conjunction with the [Apollo data repository](https://doi.org/10.17863/CAM.110235) in order to reproduce the DP4* results.

 Functionality from other releases of DP4 (diastereoisomer generation, automatic interpretation of raw NMR data, conformational analysis of 5-membered rings,